the-dimensionless/GoLang-Fundamentals/readMe.md

 * Basic Go Types -> bool, string, int, float64
 * cannot use := outside function body but can define var outside
+* every variable defined must be used else compilation error

 * function with return type